 * Click here for rating key

-The Palm Restaurant Review: Founded in New York almost a century ago by a pair of Italian immigrants, The Palm now has numerous U.S. and international locations.
+The Palm Restaurant Review: The Palm, founded in New York almost a century ago by a pair of Italian immigrants, now has numerous U.S. and international locations.
 Descendants of the founders still operate the company.
-Opened in 1997, Charlotte’s The Palm shows the restaurants' signature décor: plenty of mahogany, leather, and caricatures of sports legends and celebrities.
-Beginning as an Italian establishment, The Palm evolved a menu with classics that include many American standards: Italian-inspired veal dishes; shrimp or crab cocktail; dry-aged steaks (the bone-in dry-aged strip, for instance); Nova Scotia lobster; jumbo lump crab cakes.
-Vegetarians will enjoy a selection of salads or a substantial vegetable plate.
-For dessert, consider the flourless chocolate cake.
-All patrons may dine in peace in the intimate booths and pick their libation from the 200-label-plus wine list, which focuses on Italian producers.
-Stop by on the earlier side from 5 p.m. to 7 p.m. for “PrimeTime” at the Palm Bar, when all “Prime Bites,” such as lobster sliders and calamari, are half off.
+Opened in 1997, Charlotte’s The Palm shows the restaurant’s signature décor: plenty of mahogany, leather, and caricatures of sports legends and celebrities.
+From its early days as an Italian establishment, The Palm has evolved a menu of classics that include many American standards: Italian-inspired veal dishes; shrimp or crab cocktail; dry-aged steaks (a bone-in dry-aged strip, for instance); Nova Scotia lobster; jumbo lump crab cakes.
+There’s a selection of salads and a substantial vegetable plate, too.
+Let the flourless chocolate cake tempt you for dessert.
+All patrons may dine in peace in the intimate booths and pick their libations from the 200-label-plus wine list, which fittingly focuses on Italian producers.
+Stop by post-work for “PrimeTime” at the Palm Bar, when all “Prime Bites,” such as lobster sliders and calamari, ring up at half off.
 Service is professional.